Perspective | It’s hard to get rid of a bad boss. Instead, try a ‘soft coup.’

 Weeks later, I am getting requests through my boyfriend to follow up at work about the job seeker’s application.
 I don’t feel comfortable doing that, but I want to be considerate.
 Am I obligated to follow up with my department head?

 Karla: Nope.
 You’re not a recruiter; you’re someone who granted a favor for an acquaintance.
 Even if she was your best friend and you sang her praises when making introductions, all communication beyond that point is strictly between the job seeker and the employer.
 Your following up will not help her chances of getting hired.
-And if she somehow made a bad impression, hounding your department head on her behalf won’t do you any favors ― much as her husband’s hounding you, via your boyfriend, isn’t helping her.
+And if she somehow made a bad impression, hounding your department head on her behalf won’t do you any favors.

 If your company fills its open positions, you might ask your boss if it’s all right to informally let your acquaintance know a decision has been made.
 But again, that’s the employer’s obligation — not yours.